 A form of soft tissue therapy, trigger point therapy, first formulated by Dr. Janet Travell who treated President John F. Kennedy for his back pain, is established on the theory that pain in a certain part of the body can actually be caused by an injury or dysfunction somewhere else. chiropractic treatment of the spinal nerve injuries and dysfunctions is complementary.

 Trigger points are spots of sensitivity in a muscle.
-Trigger point therapy incorporates applied pressure to these painful, sensitive areas in order to relieve their pain and dysfunction as well as pain in other parts of the body.
+Trigger point therapy incorporates the application of pressure to these painful, sensitive areas in order to relieve their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are applied together.
 Theoretically, active trigger points bring about muscle pain which transfers pain and tenderness to other parts of the body when pressed.
 Latent trigger points are those that don't hurt unless pressed, but they are presumed to cause joint stiffness and decreased ranges of motion as we age.

 By incorporating trigger point therapy, the doctor or therapist presses on these painful points to ease the muscle and tissues affected.
 Even as the applied pressure on a trigger point might cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
 You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment goes far to move you toward pain relief.

 Innate Wisdom provides trigger point therapy to maximize your healing.
 Ask Innate Wisdom for more information.